Pennsbury High School: Instrumental music

 The Pennsbury School District has been recognized numerous times as one of the "Best Communities For Music Education" over the past 19 years.
 Some of its more notable ensembles include the Pennsbury High School "Long Orange Line" Marching Band and the Pennsbury Concert Jazz Band.

 The marching band has long been internationally recognized as a premier high school marching bands in the United States.
 The band currently holds the distinction of being the only marching band not affiliated with the Disney brand to have performed at five of the Walt Disney Parks and Resorts.
-The band has performed across the world with performances on five continents, including Tiananmen Square in Beijing, China and on the Great Wall of China.
+The band has performed across the world with performances on five continents, including Tiananmen Square in Beijing, China, and on the Great Wall of China.
 In 2008, the band was the featured halftime performer at the International Rugby Tournament, "Hong Kong Sevens," in Hong Kong, China.
 Two years later, in 2010, the Long Orange Line traveled to England to perform in the London New Year's Day Parade.
 In 2012, the band traveled south of the equator for the first time to perform in the first "International Festival of Military and Civilian Bands" in Buenos Aires, Argentina.
-In March 2016, the band traveled to Sydney, Australia to participate in the Sydney Royal Easter Show.
+In March 2016, the band traveled to Sydney, Australia, to participate in the Sydney Royal Easter Show.
 The band appeared in 2018 for the second time in The Tournament of Roses Parade on New Year's Day in Pasadena, California.
 Pennsbury's Marching Band has performed as the honor band of the 6abc Dunkin' Donuts Thanksgiving Day Parade in Philadelphia for the 35 consecutive years (1983–present).
-The Long Orange Line currently competes in Tournament of Bands Group 4 Open Class competition.
+The Long Orange Line currently competes in USBands Group 4 A Class competition.

 The Concert Jazz Band shares similarly impressive distinctions.
 The Pennsbury Concert Jazz Band has long been considered one of the finest jazz musical ensembles in the country.
 It consistently earns the highest rankings at festivals in which it competes.
 Since its beginnings in 1959, the musicians in this group have performed jazz music at a level not typical of high school-age students.